Drenzzz/ADBKit/README.md

 # ADBKit
+MacOS Optimization

+This specific version is a native build optimized for Apple Silicon (M1/M2/M3).

+Cool & Quiet: Runs efficiently without spiking your CPU.

+Portable: Check the Releases section for the pre-built .dmg.

+Credits 🤝

+Original core logic and project by @Drenzzz.
+This fork focuses on providing a stable build and installer for the macOS community.
 A simple, modern GUI for ADB and Fastboot.

 Built with **Wails** (Go + React) for speed, lightweight resource usage, and native performance.

 ---